 Indigenous Languages, Focus "British Columbia"

-The First Nations living in British Columbia may be among the most well-known Indigenous Nations in Canada after the Haudoenosaunee (Iroquois) and the Mik'maq, especially the west coast Nations which are so well known for fine woodcarving and the construction of elaborately painted wooden houses.
-Yet these First Nations have another claim to fame: before the arrival of Europeans to today, these peoples living west of the montain ranges snaking south from below the Arctic circle to at least the Snake River in Washington had aready become the most linguistically complex group of peoples in North America.
-Before the spread of European diseases into the region, there were dozens, if not hundreds of languages spoken, today categorized by linguists into at least eight 'language families' that sometimes seem to be agreed on, and sometimes aren't.
+The First Nations whose territories are partly encompassed by the settler province of british columbia may be among the most well-known Indigenous Nations in canada after the Haudenosaunee and the Mik'maq, especially the west coast nations so well known for fine woodcarving and construction of elaborately painted and carved wooden houses.
+After a deluge of traders, missionaries, and people claiming to be "settlers," the peoples of these nations had to deal with a new sort of outsider, the anthropologist.
+The anthropologists were busy at first on the project of "salvage anthropology" based on the assumption that all Indigenous peoples would be dead and gone one way or the other in twenty-five years or so.
+They were especially intrigued by these nations in particular for their elaborate material culture, and their extraordinary linguistic diversity in this region west of the montain ranges snaking south from below the arctic circle to at least the snake river in washington.
+Before the spread of European diseases into the region, there were dozens, if not hundreds of languages spoken, today categorized by linguists into at least eight "language families" that sometimes seem to be agreed on, and sometimes aren't.

 The source of this variability continues to be puzzled over to some degree by linguists.
-According to both First Nations themselves and linguists however, this many languages developed because the people have lived there for a very long time.
-Even the linguists have been forced to concede that people were there before the glaciers were entirely gone, having learned that the words for 'rock' in Haida in fact refer to ice stubborn ice that hangs on for a long time.
+According to both First Nations themselves and linguists however, this many languages developed because the people have lived there for a very long time, and the rugged geography of the region encourages enough isolation that further encourages language development and creation.
+Even the linguists have been forced to concede that people were there before the glaciers were entirely gone, having learned that the words for "rock" in Haida in fact refer to ice – stubborn ice that hangs on for a long time.

-When Europeans began to enter the region more regularly for trade purposes, they found that the most broadly useful languages east of the Rockies, Cree and Ojibwe, were not terribly helpful there.
+When Europeans began to enter the region more regularly for trade purposes, they found that the most broadly useful languages east of the rockies, Cree and Ojibwe, were not terribly helpful there.
 Those languages and their relatives had been difficult enough to learn, but on crossing the Rockies most Europeans found themselves struggling to learn and understand languages that included glottal stops (they're a bit like the first part of a hiccup) and weird consonant combinations like tl, dl, and hl (you say these the way you say 'cl' in 'clean' not like the 'ttl' in 'little').
-Hand signs were only so useful, especially since European trade goods had already reached the area, so European traders couln't hope that sheer novelty would cut down haggling.
+This is the case even though europeans are quite capable of making the sounds – the first sound in the word "apple" for example, is actually a glottal stop – they found it difficult to recognize those sounds in order to reproduce them.
+Hand signs were only so useful, especially since european trade goods had already reached the area, so european traders couln't hope that sheer novelty would cut down haggling.
 Conversely, the Indigenous people themselves were challenged by the large number of languages, many of which were not related to each other.
-Their solution to the problem was later eagerly taken up by the Europeans.
+Even closely related languages may not be inter-intelligible.
+Their solution to the problem was later eagerly taken up by the europeans.

-Across Canada and much of the United States, most Indigenous languages are in danger of disappearing for lack of fluent speakers younger than sixty-five.
-Exceptions are Cree and Ojibwe in Canada, Navajo and possibly Lakota in the United States (there is some argument over its status in this respect), and Nahuatl in Mexico.
-Accordingly First Nations all over North America have been working hard to preserve their languages by establishing courses, language instruction in their community's schools, and cooperating with Elders to record songs and stories.
+Across canada and much of the united states, most Indigenous languages are in danger of disappearing for lack of fluent speakers younger than sixty-five.
+Exceptions are Cree and Ojibwe in canada, Navajo and possibly Lakota in the united states (there is some argument over its status in this respect), and Nahuatl in mexico.
+Accordingly First Nations all over Turtle Island have been working hard to preserve their languages by establishing courses, language instruction in their community's schools, and cooperating with Elders to record songs and stories.
 As a general rule, First Nations are not too worried about the Chinook jargon, but non-Indigenous people living in older towns along the old-time trade routes where Chinook jargon was once commonly used seem to be.
-There a number of language societies primarily in the United States attempting to preserve it, no mean task for a language that it is not an integral part of an existing culture.
+There a number of language societies primarily in the united states attempting to preserve it, no mean task for a language that it is not an integral part of an existing culture.